manosbatsis/vaultaire/docs/installation.md

 Alternatively, you might want to add Vaultaire in the Cordapp's fat JAR, in which case use `compile` instead of `cordacompile` and skip step 2 bellow.

-2. Add Vaultaire and Kotlin Utils as Cordapps to your deployNodes task:
+Step 2: Add Vaultaire and Kotlin Utils as Cordapps to your deployNodes task:

 ```groovy